-- Gem slots, while not being a “stat,” are also quite uncommon.
+- Gem slots, while not being a “stat,” are uncommon, but nice when you get them.
 Plop in an appropriate gem and get bonus Strength, Mastery, whatever.

-Anyone can be a Death Knight even Pandarens and all races introduced after the Pandaria expansion, such as those from Battle for Azeroth.
+Anyone can be a Death Knight, even Pandarens, and this includes all races introduced after the Pandaria expansion, such as those from Battle for Azeroth.